 Weak answer

-"We use Vendor X for spreading.
+"We use Vendor X for spreading and memo prep.
 Compliance has the contract somewhere."

 Good answer